asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 `ProtoGrain` is an MSBuild task provided by `Proto.Cluster.CodeGen`.

-This is a good moment to build a project and see if code generation doesn't produce any errors.
+This is a good moment to build a project and see if code generation completes successfully.

 ### Implementing a grain